 The Role of Statistics in Decision Making

 As a practicing statistician for many years, I find the experience of using some tools of statistics like the t-test rather satisfying, especially if I am able to use use it to aid me in decision making.
-A simple addition of advantages and disadvantages of a decision may be sufficient in some circumstances (see my post related to this simple decision making approach entitled Decision Making Technique for Indecisive People), but in some in some instances, more rigorous analysis of statistical data can provide useful information.
+A simple addition of points given for the advantages and disadvantages of a decision may be sufficient in some circumstances, but in some in some instances, more rigorous analysis of statistical data can provide useful information.
 Statistics can also verify whether the decision made was, after all, a good one.

 One concrete, personal experience that demonstrates the role of statistics in decision making happened several years ago.
 That decision dilemma occurred in 2005.
 I decided to buy a vehicle to meet a personal and professional need.

 I was then very much concerned about the fuel consumption of my second, probably more accurately, third-hand customized owner-type Toyota jeep I bought from a colleague.
 The jeep guzzles up about 1 liter of gasoline for barely 4 or 5 kilometers of road covered!
 I thought that this is not at all good to my pocket, so I decided to bring the jeep to the automotive repair shop.

 I requested the mechanic for a major engine overhaul, where the engine block has to be rebored to make way for a cylindrical metal sleeve.
 The metal sleeve narrows the opening where the piston is fired up and down by the series of explosions that occur in the combustion chamber.

 But these engine-related jargon can confound many people unfamiliar with these terms.
 Simply put, the whole tune up process aimed to eliminate loose compression of fuel in the engine that leads to a very low distance to fuel ratio.